kowshika-n/kowshika-n.github.io/python.md

   - Scrape websites and social media content using Selenium or APIs.

+  - Functional / Regression / End to End testing of web applications using Automation.

   - Convert video to audio, pdf to word, excel to XML, XML to JSON, JSON to CSV, etc.

   - Compare products and prices from different eCommerce sites like Amazon, eBay, Flipkart, Paytm.